GiovanniZambiasi/gameplay-framework-unity/README.md

 *\*\*For unit testing purposes, you can use the `InternalsVisibleTo` attribute to give your test assemblies access to your `Entity`**

 ## What about composition?
 Composition should always be strived for.
-However, in some cases, we need a "central point" for our game's entities to orchestrate *complex interactions* between `Component`s.
+However, in some cases, we need a "central point" for our game's entities to orchestrate *complex interactions* between `Components`.
 For example: Say you had a `HealthComponent` and a `MovementComponent`.
 You want to reduce your `Player`'s movement speed when their health drops below 50%.
 To achieve this, you need some sort of communication between those two components.
 That's where the `Player` `Entity` comes in:
 ```cs
 public class Player : Entity
 {